 We will post more about this topic in the next week.
 If you are a landlord in a rent stabilized building and need assistance preparing a renewal lease or commencing eviction proceedings, please feel free to call (516) 858-2620 to speak with a Landlord Tenant Attorney!

-What if your 2nd mortgage holder was willing to settle your second mortgage for 10% of the loan amount owed?
+Settle your second mortgage for 10% of the loan amount owed?

 Let’s say you owe 90k on your second mortgage and the bank is willing to accept 9k in full satisfaction.
 Not bad, right?
 Well, we have heard of such an offer!
-Generally, we would want to consider any issues or problems with the 1st mortgage holder.
-Additionally, among other things, we would want to determine if the Homeowner could and/or should file bankruptcy and “strip-off” the 2nd mortgage.
+Generally, we would want to consider any issues or problems with the first mortgage holder.
+Additionally, among other things, we would want to determine if the Homeowner could and/or should file bankruptcy and “strip-off” the second mortgage.
 At any rate, such an offer is certainly worthy of careful consideration.

 We are often asked, by both landlords and tenants, how long it takes to complete an eviction.
 The best answer we can give is: “The sooner the eviction process is started, the sooner it will be over.”
 The are numerous things that can speed up or delay the eviction process.
 Right now, the Sheriffs and Marshalls, who actually execute the “warrant of eviction,” are quite backlogged.
 This has been adding a considerable amount of time to the eviction process.
 So, no one can tell you exactly how long the eviction process will take.
 At the moment, it is even difficult to give someone a “ballpark” time-frame for an eviction from start to finish.

 However, there are things that your attorney can do and/or suggest to speed the process up a bit and avoid further delay.